-Due to Covid-19 we have had to cancel all lectures for the first part of the 2020 /2021 i.e. all in 2020 up until the Christmas break.
+Due to the continuing Covid-19 situation we have had to cancel all lectures for the entire 2020 /2021 season, including the sessions we had planned for the New Year.

 All meetings start at 7:30 PM prompt and, unless otherwise stated, are held in the Lecture Theatre, Grosvenor Museum, Grosvenor Street, Chester CH1 2DD (See map) Tel: 01244 972 197

 Members admitted free on presentation of Membership card.

 Children U12 free

 Jim Holmes‘ presentation will give a visual insight into the wonderful work done by NGOS specialising in humanitarian work in Afghanistan, India, Laos, Myanmar, Mongolia and many other countries.
 Jim lives in Chester and it may be that you have heard one of his many talks.

 David Cummings will present an illustrated talk entitled which will explore the many civilisations that have ruled Sicily over the millennia and the aspects of their culture that they have left behind plus, of course, the interesting geography and rich produce grown on the island which is dominated by the highest active volcano in Europe.

 Professor Ian Morison will present his portrayal and explanation of some of the amazing phenomena that appear in our sky from time to time, including solar and lunar eclipses, and the auroras.
 READ MORE

 Keith Holmes will tell us why he is fascinated by bridges – not necessarily the biggest, or longest, but those with interesting histories and some which are just interesting for whatever reason.